Macrofossil

-Macrofossils, also known as megafossils, are preserved organic remains large enough to be visible without a microscope.
-The term macrofossil stands in opposition to the term microfossil.
+Macrofossils, also known as megafossils, are the preserved remnants of organic beings and their activities that are large enough to be visible without a microscope.
 Microfossils, by contrast, require substantial magnification for evaluation by fossil-hunters or professional paleontologists.
-As a result, most fossils observed in the field and most "museum-quality" specimens are macrofossils.
+As a result, most fossils observed in the field and most specimens are macrofossils.
+Macrofossils come in many varieties and form in various ways depending on their environment and what is being fossilized including plant, fungi and animal remnants.